 Firefox 9 was released for Windows on December 20, 2011.
 Mac and Linux version 9.0.1, which fixed a crashing bug discovered at the last minute, were released on December 21, 2011.

-<li>now can be negative as specified in HTML5.
+<li>now can be negative.
 Previously negative values were converted to 0.